ainzzorl/goodcode/_articles/chaos-monkey-store.md

 ## Overview

-The persistence logic is encapsulated within [MySQL struct](https://github.com/Netflix/chaosmonkey/blob/c16d769a82bb765f6544627ef6f08305791e8895/mysql/mysql.go#L40-L42) and its methods.
+The persistence logic resides in [`MySQL` struct](https://github.com/Netflix/chaosmonkey/blob/c16d769a82bb765f6544627ef6f08305791e8895/mysql/mysql.go#L40-L42) and its methods.
 This is a variation of the [Data Access Object (DAO)](https://www.oracle.com/java/technologies/dataaccessobject.html) pattern.
+It provides a convenient interface to the application and hides the details of the persistence logic.

 Public methods:
 * `func New(host string, port int, user string, password string, dbname string) (MySQL, error)`